I am an emotional person.

 That...really, really sucks.

 I get it.
 The teacher needs to keep cool.
-The teacher needs to be the calm one, the level-headed one, especially when a class can't manage their emotions without a steady leader.
-And teenagers are already massive bundles of emotions; they direct their emotions toward adults but can't figure out how to handle it when adults react emotionally in exchange.
+The teacher needs to be the calm one, the level-headed one, especially when a class can't manage their baggage without a steady leader.
+And teenagers are already massive bundles of emotions; they direct them toward adults but can't figure out how to handle it when adults react emotionally in exchange.
 I am certainly not condoning that teachers flip out 24/7 and make their students uncomfortable.
-They need to be grounded and professional and know how to handle their feelings.
+They need to be grounded and professional and adept at handling their feelings.
 And I can do that.
 I can be grounded and professional.
 I am grounded and professional at least 90% of the time, even in an elective class that is notorious for making everyone, even the most zen of people, feel like they're losing their minds.

 And some of my students get it - they see my emotions and understand that I'm a person, and they appreciate that I can relate to them and empathize when they go through the same turmoils.
 I've always found that my greatest strength was in breaking down walls and barriers between my class and myself.
 But I guess sometimes, it only works when I validate other people's emotions, while they refuse to validate mine.
-And it's really, really disappointing.
+And that's incredibly disappointing.

 This year is different.
 Something needs to change.
 I'm just not sure what has to change more: Me or my environment.
 And my loved ones have been telling me the same thing - that my feelings and my self-care should always come first.